 Flying Hand Design studios sat with us in the pool, listened and carefully noted our objectives for each heritage element, and then captured our visions in bold style.
 Repros Inc. brought them to life.
 And did so within a very aggressive budget and in a time frame that was often measured in days not weeks (and even hours !).
 Thank you Repros for your team’s expertise and dedication to the Heritage Project.

 John Parry was MC for Saturday’s ceremony.
 Coach Paul Graham stressed the “three C’s” embodied in the day’s events.
 He laid out the importance of CONNECTIONS, the CELEBRATION enabled by the time, treasures and talents of the many alumni involved, and the importance of the decades-long CLEVELAND STATE UNIVERSITY heritage as part of CSU swimming and diving proud history and bright future.

 President Berkman thanked the swimming and diving alumni for reinforcing the importance of student athletics to the university and community.
-He highlighted the team’s history of innovation, from the design of the pool and pioneering strength training to global recruiting and local connecting.
+He highlighted the team’s history of innovation, from the design of the pool (read the “fast pool story HERE) and pioneering strength training, to global recruiting and local connecting.
 The President also held up the team’s philanthropy and use of technology to stay connected as an example of best practice for CSU athletics and academics as well as colleges and universities across the nation.